ChefMooon/chefmooon.github.io/minecraft-mod/breezebounce/breezebounce.md

 Breeze Bounce has a set of Wind Charge-infused, wool-like blocks that will bounce entities that touch any side.
 When struck by a wind charge the block becomes ‘Inflated’ for a short duration, while inflated bounce power is increased.
 They are available as full blocks, stairs, slabs, and posts.

 ![Bounce Blocks](https://i.imgur.com/9tb0JN4.gif)

+### **Inflation Machine**

+A functional block that keeps a group of connected Bounce Blocks ‘Inflated’ as long as it is fueled.
+Inflation can extend 5 blocks to the side and 1 block above/below in a 11x11x3 area.
+It can also be placed on its side allowing for greater vertical Inflation(3x11x11).